Jitterbit delivers powerful integration tools and services through a multi-tenant cloud integration platform called Jitterbit Harmony.

 - Minimum Necessary and Least Privilege: Within the Jitterbit Operations team, access is restricted to the various Jitterbit services on an as-needed basis.
-The team knows which employee has access to which Jitterbit Harmony production resource at any point in time, and can revoke that access as needed.
+The team knows which employee has access to which Jitterbit Harmony production resource at any point in time and can revoke that access as needed.

 Jitterbit’s personnel policy is designed to maintain a high level of employee trustworthiness and to keep employees aware of key aspects of information security and privacy.
 Employees must comply with a code of conduct that emphasizes confidentiality, ethics, and professionalism in all interactions with Jitterbit’s users, partners, and competitors.
 All employees sign a confidentiality agreement that protects Jitterbit’s customer data.
 All Jitterbit employees receive regular security training and testing.

 The Jitterbit Operations team is responsible for defining and executing procedures for application release management, hardware and operating system upgrades, system health monitoring, and other activities required for the maintenance of Jitterbit Harmony.

 The team's responsibilities include: